billtubbs/game-learner/README.md

 Classes defined in `gamelearner.py`:

+- `Player` - parent class for all players
 - `TicTacToeGame` - the game dynamics
 - `HumanPlayer` - an interface to allow humans to play a game
 - `TDLearner` - a simple TD learning algorithm that learns to play from experience